-• Photo record below shows that Sand barges are equipped with watering equipments.
-And watering equipment was used to keep the sand filling material wet.
+Photo record below shows that sand barges were not covered but they are equipped with watering equipment and in order to prevent generation of fugitive dust, watering equipment was used to keep the sand filling material wet.

-- In addition, site inspection has been jointly conducted with the Contractor and RSS on 28 August 2014, but no generation of fugitive dust was observed to be caused by barges loaded with filling material. - 6.6.3.4 After investigation, there is no adequate information to conclude the observed impact is related to this Contract. - 6.6.3.5 The Contractor was advised to ensure to continue the provision of fugitive dust mitigation measures to barges loaded with filling material such as watering to sand filling material on sand barges to keep the surface of stockpile of filling material wet. - 6.6.3 No notification of summons and successful prosecutions was received in the reporting period. - 6.6.4 Statistics on complaints, notifications of summons and successful prosecutions are summarized in Appendix N.
+- In addition, site inspection has been jointly conducted with the Contractor and RSS on 28 August and 4 September 2014, but no generation of fugitive dust was observed to be caused by barges loaded with filling material.
+Transfer of sand between vessels was not observed. - 6.6.3.3 After investigation, there is no adequate information to conclude the observed impact is related to this Contract. - 6.6.3.4 The Contractor was advised to ensure to continue the provision of fugitive dust mitigation measures to barges loaded with filling material such as watering to sand filling material on sand barges to keep the surface of stockpile of filling material wet.